pagkly/Zed/Investopedia3/How a Put Works.md

 ## The Basics of Put Options

 Puts are traded on various underlying assets, which can include stocks, currencies, commodities, and indexes.
-The buyer of a put option may sell, or [exercise](https://www.investopedia.com/terms/e/exercise.asp), the underlying asset at a specified [strike price](https://www.investopedia.com/terms/s/strikeprice.asp).
+The buyer of a put option may sell, or [[exercise]](https://www.investopedia.com/terms/e/exercise.asp), the underlying asset at a specified [[strike price]](https://www.investopedia.com/terms/s/strikeprice.asp).

 Put options are traded on various underlying assets, including stocks, currencies, bonds, commodities, futures, and indexes.
 They are key to understanding when choosing whether to perform [a straddle or a strangle](https://www.investopedia.com/ask/answers/05/052805.asp).